JuliaLinearAlgebra/LinearMaps.jl/docs/src/custom.md

 end
 ```

-Again, due to generic fallbacks the following now "just works":
+Again, due to generic fallbacks the following now "just work":
 * out-of-place multiplication `A*x`,
 * in-place multiplication with vectors `mul!(y, A, x)`,
 * in-place multiply-and-add with vectors `mul!(y, A, x, α, β)`,